Language Basics

 Values

-The value associated with a key can be as simple as a string, a number, or a date, or as complex as another collection of key-value pairs.
+The value associated with a key can be as basic as a string, a number, or a date, or as complex as another collection of key-value pairs.

 Strings